Need help, have questions about a chair seat weaving technique or pattern?

 Then you’ve come to the right place for answers to just about all your chair seat weaving needs!

-1.)
-QUESTION: What’s the best way to learn how to cane chairs myself?
+Q: What’s the best way to learn how to cane chairs myself?

-Answer: In my opinion, the best way to learn any type of seat weaving, caning included, is to take a class from an expert.
+A: In my opinion, the best way to learn any type of seat weaving, caning included, is to take a class from an expert.

 Teaching yourself through examining old chairs and learning how-to cane chairs from books and articles is also a good way.